19 minute read

 Disinflationary money breaks the economy so we cannot adopt Bitcoin

-There’s no merchant adoptance of Bitcoin so it is doomed
+There’s no merchant adoption of Bitcoin so it is doomed

 Bitcoin is subjective, imaginary, a mass delusion